gimlet-io/gimlet-documentation/src/pages/docs/concepts/index.md

 Gimlet is not writing Kubernetes directly during deploys.

-Gimlet writes all manifests to git, then the [Flux](https://fluxcd.io/) project syncronizes the git state with Kubernetes.
+Gimlet writes all manifests to git, then the [Flux](https://fluxcd.io/) project syncronizes the git state to Kubernetes.
 This has the added benefit of having all your configuration in code.

 By convention, we maintain two git repositories per environment:
 - one for application deployments